William Marwick: Marwick and the Mongers

 In about 1861, there was a crash in the price of sandalwood.
 Marwick was rescued from financial difficulties by John Henry Monger Snr. who still had confidence in the sandalwood trade.:

 As a result, Marwick was able to continue to work throughout the slump and keep his teams of cutters.

 In 1864, he was the first to cart from York all the way to Fremantle and back.
 Marwick's teams were the first to use the Fremantle Bridge after it was completed in 1866.
 He was also the first to cart from York to Albany and back.

 Marwick was mainly carting sandalwood for the Mongers and worked so much in association with John Henry Monger Jnr that he even appeared to be in partnership as he spoke of "Mr Monger and I [having] men here, there and everywhere, from Albany Old Road to Kalgoorlie...".

 Henry Beard and Mary Ann Batty

-Marwick was friends with former convict and baker Henry Beard and his de facto wife Mary Ann Batty.
+Marwick was friends with former convict and baker Henry Beard and his de facto wife Mary Ann Taylor - Batty.
 On 7 April 1864, Henry Beard was tried and convicted of sheep stealing.
 He was sentenced to seven years gaol.
 Marwick petitioned for his release a number of times but these petitions were unsuccessful.
-William settled in with Mary Ann Batty in York and they had six children together, including future politician Warren Marwick.
+William settled in with Mary Ann Taylor-Batty in York and they had six children together, including future politician Warren Marwick-And a founder of Westfarmers.
 They lived a few doors away from Janet Millett.